-In the 1930s, under President Lázaro Cárdenas, a railroad was built to connect Baja California to the rest of Mexico, passing by Puerto Peñasco.
+In the 1930s, under President Lázaro Cárdenas, a railroad was built to connect Baja California to the rest of Mexico, passing right through Puerto Peñasco.
 The town began to grow again.
 The railroad line created new population centers and the initial layout of the city and port of Puerto Peñasco began in the 1940s.

-Until the 1990s, there had been little tourism here except for campers, fishermen and young alcoholics.
-The drinking age in Mexico is 18.
+Until the 1990s, there had been little tourism here except for campers, fishermen, and young alcoholics (the drinking age in Mexico is 18).
 The municipality’s pristine beaches with clear waters stretched for a hundred miles north or south with almost no development.